arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-bl/content.md

-Compile and upload the sketch to the Board.
-Make sure you have the you have selected the right port before you upload.
+Compile and upload the sketch to the board.
+Make sure you have selected the right port before you upload.